 This peak is not in the book.
 The best approach is from the east via the Bachman Grade Road.
 Paul Leclerc contributed the alternative, more difficult northern access and route information for this remote, difficult-to-access peak.
-Updated August 2019
+Updated October 2020

-Red Mountain is located northeast of Quicksilver Mountain and the main Owyhee Mountains Crest.
+Red Mountain is an attractive peak located northeast of Quicksilver Mountain and the main Owyhee Mountains Crest.
 The summit is an excellent spot to view the most attractive section of the Owyhee Mountains.
 USGS Toy Pass

 Red Mountain by Paul Leclerc

 Do not be tempted to try and use the Bates Creek Road leading out of Oreana to travel in or out of the Red Mountain area.
 It crosses private property and had signs indicating that they did not allow or want people using their section.

 Take ID-78 south from Murphy for about 7 miles until you see the sign for Joyce Ranch.
 Continue another mile past the Joyce Ranch Road sign until you see an unmarked road on your right.
 It has a stop sign leading back out to ID-78.

 The starting point for hiking to Red Mountain is 10 miles from the beginning of the road.
 How far you get on this road will be largely determined by your tires (off-road treads and 10-ply sidewalls are recommended), 4WD, high clearance and your nerves.
 As with any other dirt road in the Owyhees, do NOT travel on them if it has recently rained.
 The mud will cake on your tires and driving will be unsafe.